 Michael J. Murphy was first elected in a special election in 1989.
 Now serving in his ninth term for the 10th District, Alderman Murphy is the longest-serving member of the current Common Council.

-Alderman Murphy has served on a multitude of boards throughout his tenure in office and currently serves as chair of the budget-writing Finance and Personnel Committee and as vice chair of the Steering and Rules Committee.
-Additionally, he serves as a member of the Judiciary and Legislation Committee.
+Alderman Murphy has served on a multitude of boards throughout his tenure in office and currently serves as chair of the Zoning, Neighborhood, and Development Committee.
+Additionally, he serves as a member of the Judiciary and Legislation Committee, the Finance and Personnel Committee and the Steering & Rules Committee.

 Seeing a growing need for supportive housing for Milwaukee’s at-risk populations, Alderman Murphy brought to life the Housing Trust Fund Task Force in 2006.
 As chair of this initiative and the Housing Trust Fund Advisory Board, he has overseen the successful funding of numerous housing projects throughout the community.
 Alderman Murphy has been recognized by various local organizations for his work on Milwaukee’s housing and foreclosure needs, as well as for his financial leadership.
 In April 2012, he was recognized as a Common Ground Hero.